 Europe’s first national park dates back to the late 19th century.
 It amasses some 170 square kilometers (65 sq. miles) of natural landscape, completely untouched by human influence or development.
-It’s a concept that still remains innovative, with no human maintenance being carried out.
+It’s a concept that remains innovative to this day, with no human maintenance being carried out.
 In fact, authorities didn’t even intervene when a forest fire once swept through Switzerland’s National Park.

 Home to thousands of animal and plant species, the Swiss National Park hosts guided excursions, nature trails, activities for children and exhibitions on Switzerland's wildlife.